alejandrodominguezt/Datos_Masivos/Proyecto-Final/README.md

 <a name="chapter4"></a>
 ## CHAPTER IV.
 Implementation

 **Tools used**
 All the tools used to obtain the final results are described, from software and their versions including the data set and the coding.

 **Spark with scala**
 The Apache Spark programming language was used with Scala for its ease of use, speed and API to operate large amounts of data, as well as being modern and object-oriented.
 Visual Code was also used as a source code editor.

 **Bookstores**
 The ml, Mlib and SQL libraries including the following were used: VectorAssembler, Vectors, StringIndexer, MultilayerPerceptronClassifier, MulticlassClassificationEvaluator, LogisticRegression, DecisionTree, MLUtils.
 As well as the Sql SparkSession library.

 **Versions**
 Spark version 2.4.5
 Scala version 2.11.12
 Visual Code version 1.46

 **Dataset**
 The dataset called “bank-full.csv” was used, of which the use of certain data was limited in each case.
 The columns balance "," day "," duration "," pdays "," previous "were used to generate the characteristics prior to their transformation

 **Coding**
-Explain what libraries were needed each of the algorithms and the steps to obtain the result **SVM**
+Explain what libraries were needed each of the algorithms and the steps to obtain the result.

+**SVM**
 For the implementation of Support Vector Machine, the import of the libraries "LinearSVC", "MulticlassClassificationEvaluator" "VectorAssembler", "Transformer" and "SparkSession" was started, later the lines that allow reducing errors were included, a spark session was created and The file was loaded, the transformation of the data was made with "VectorAssembler" using the characteristics, then the change was made with the column "and" by "label" and both label and characteristics were combined in a table.
 The data with the “split” function was divided into 70% for training and 30% for testing, an arrangement was created to carry out input and output tests, the model was adjusted and the model's accuracy was printed using the function evaluator "MultiClassClassificationEvaluator" and finally the time the process took was shown.